 (No Confessions on Monday as it is a day of recollection for the friars)

 SunDAY 11.30am – 5pm

-PLEASE NOTE THAT THE SHOP AND FRIARY OFFICE WILL BE closed ON MONDAYS for the winter season
+PLEASE NOTE THAT THE SHOP AND FRIARY OFFICE WILL BE open ON MONDAYS throughout the year

 Inspired by the life of St. Francis of Assisi, to bring the Gospel of Joy and Grace to the world.